 Désirée La Vertu, Director of Choral and Vocal Activities and NTT Associate Professor of Music, is a conductor, soprano soloist, and voice teacher in Los Angeles.

-Initially trained as a pianist, her Bachelor of Music degree is in Accompanying from California State University, Fullerton.
-She received her Master of Music in Choral and Vocal Studies from the University of Nevada, Reno.
-Professor LaVertu maintains a private voice studio in Pasadena.
+Her Bachelor of Music degree in Accompanying is from CSU Fullerton.
+She received her Master of Music in Choral Conducting and Vocal Performance from the University of Nevada, Reno.

 Contact Desiree La Vertu at email@example.com.